-to Apphia...to Archippus...sister...to...church (ULT)
+to Apphia...to Archippus...our...to...church (ULT) Apphia...to Archippus...our fellow believer...group of believers (UST)

 The letter is predominantly addressed to Philemon.
 It could be misleading to suggest Paul is writing to Apphia, Archippus, and the church in Philemon's house, on the same level as he is writing to Philemon.